(formerly the Sponsorship Scheme)

 Applications will be open from 21 August 2023 and close 31 October 2023.

-Applications will reopen late December 2023 to mid January 2024 to enable any students starting the Bar Course in January who were admitted to the Inn after the first application window, or any students who missed the first window, to apply.
+Applications will reopen on 18 December 2023 and close at 10:00 on 22 January 2024 to enable any students starting the Bar Course in January who were admitted to the Inn after the first application window, or any students who missed the first window, to apply.

 Volunteering on the Link Scheme, as a barrister member